httpwg/structured-field-tests/README.md

 member if specified, or `raw` otherwise.
 The canonical form of a List or Dictionary with no members is an empty array, to represent the field being omitted.

+Any test record without a `raw` element can be used to test serialization of an invalid or non-canonical value.
+The `expected` structure (as defined above) should serialize to the `canonical` form, unless `must_fail` is `true` -- in which case the value cannot be serialized.

 ### __type Objects